 You scan, it reads.
 The ReadingPen helps people of any age improve their reading skills.
 It's especially helpful to people with reading challenges such as dyslexia.
-New, with 2-year warranty.
-Yes, we beat the Amazon price.
+All of our ReadingPens are new, with 2-year warranty, and yes we beat the Amazon price.

 ReadingPen TS vs RP2

 The ReadingPen TS and the ReadingPen 2 are both reading pens.
-The reading function works exactly the same way on each.
-You just roll the reading pen across the text and lift it at the end of the word or line.
-It then speaks what you just scanned.
+The reading function works exactly the same way on each pen.
+You just roll the reading pen across the text and lift it at the end of the word or line and it then speaks what you just scanned.
 The most obvious difference between the two reading pens is the TS version has a touchscreen.
 The ReadingPen TS provides additional functionality over the ReadingPen 2: